Modals

 • To indicate that the content can be scrolled, use a scrollbar and show the dividers in both the header and the footer component.
 This helps to convey that the header and the footer are fixed.

-• Closing the modal
+• Closing the Modal

 Clicking outside the modal should not cancel the current process and close the modal by default.
 However, this behavior is configurable and can be turned on for dialogs only since they just present information and any sort of user interaction is not required there.
 Pressing ESC key on the keyboard does the same.

-Using forms
+Using Forms

 Forms with simple inputs can be used inside a modal.
 For more complex forms and interactions, side sheets should be considered.